DataCanvasIO/YLearn/docs/en_US/source/sub/est_model/forest_based/ctcf.rst

 individual tree.
 Consequently, we can also apply this technique to grow a causal forest by combining many single causal tree.
 In YLearn, we implement this idea in the class :py:class:`CTCausalForest` (refering to Causal Tree Causal Forest).

+Since it is an ensemble of a bunch of CausalTree, currently it only supports binary treatment.
+One may need specify the treat and control groups before applying the CTCausalForest.
+This will be improved in the future version.

 We provide below an example of it.

 .. topic:: Example